 Measures

-Contact with the criminal justice system (Outcome 1)
+Time to contact with the criminal justice system (Outcome 1)

 We used the recorded date of the first contact with the criminal justice system, after the first SUT for each participant, according to official records provided by the Chilean Prosecutor’s Office from 2010 to 2019.
 We defined ‘contact’ with the criminal justice system as any finalised court outcome that was (1) adjudicated with a guilty verdict (ranging from fines to imprisonment) or (2) diverted from further proceedings (a Chilean legal figure called Conditional Suspensions of Proceedings).
 Hence, we are not considering the acquitted outcome as ‘contact’.
 However, we considered diverted outcomes (2) as ‘contact’ because it represents the criminal justice response to individuals that committed minor crimes (e.g., burglary, shoplifting) for the first time.
 If more than one contact was recorded on the same date, we considered only the first one.
+Time was coded in years and calculated as the difference between the age at offense and the age of treatment discharge.

-Contact with the criminal justice system leading to imprisonment (Outcome 2)
+Time to contact with the criminal justice system leading to imprisonment (Outcome 2)

 We used the recorded date of the first contact with the criminal justice system leading to imprisonment, after the first SUT for each participant, according to official records provided by the Chilean Prosecutor’s Office from 2010 to 2019.
+Time was coded in years and calculated as the difference between the age at offense and the age of treatment discharge.

 SUT completion status (Exposure variable)